Two Macaws 1985

 Untitled (Constellation) 1961

-Lithograph on BFK Rives wove paper 654 x 501mm (sheet), 505 x 391mm (image).
-Signed, dated ‘61 and numbered from the edition of 100.
-Probably published by Redfern Gallery, London 1961.
+Lithograph on BFK Rives wove paper, 654 x 501mm (sheet), 505 x 391mm (image).
+Signed, dated ‘61 and numbered in pencil from the edition of 100.
+Probably published by Redfern Gallery, who represented him, to coincide with their 1961 exhibition.
 Excellent condition, unframed.
 Frank Avray Wilson is Britain’s Jackson Pollock, employing the same ‘action’ style in his work, which can easily be seen in this spontaneous, bursting image.

 £875